actuallyzefe/twitter-backend-clone/README.md

 Only the owner of the post can delete the post | As it should be

+passwordReset route was protected and that causes an error => now it is not protected (and should not be)

 # Added Features

 Image uploading with Multer